hapax/hapax.github.io/assets/shower.md

 #### The Coandă effect

+As Peter Eastwell explains, Bernoulli's equation doesn't apply to the situations above because they all involved *friction*.

 #### References

 In a little more detail, the idea is that as we pile molecules onto